-A regular speaker and presenter, Mark is also a talented writer and authors a widely read column, Mark: my words.
-He has been published in various places including the Chicago Tribune, Inside Higher Ed, Change Magazine, The Chronicle of Higher Education, Perspectives, The Des Moines Register, Cedar Rapids Gazette, The Department Chair, The Sport Digest and D3sports.com among others.
-He has served on multiple panels for the Governor including Future Ready Iowa and other STEM-focused initiatives.
+A regular speaker and presenter, Mark is also a talented writer and has been published in various places including the Trusteeship, Chicago Tribune, Inside Higher Ed, Change, The Chronicle of Higher Education, Perspectives, The Des Moines Register, Cedar Rapids Gazette, The Department Chair, The Sport Digest and D3sports.com among others.

 Mark previously served as senior vice president for executive affairs, chief of staff and chief planning officer at Northeastern University in Boston, Mass., where he filled a succession of leadership roles.
 He also held key senior administrative appointments and positions at Connecticut College, Alliance Theological Seminary (N.Y.), Nyack College (N.Y.) and Pace University (N.Y.), and began his career as an admission counselor at Nyack.
 He earned a Bachelor of Arts degree in philosophy from Nyack, and Master of Arts, Master of Education and Doctor of Education degrees at Teachers College, Columbia University (N.Y.).